NEW:Teen's mother tells reporters she doesn't think Darion Aguilar knew his victims

 On Wednesday, the University of Oklahoma in Norman briefly shut down after a report of a possible shooting that apparently turned out to be a false alarm, the university’s president said.

-On Tuesday, a gunman shot and killed another student inside Purdue University's electrical engineering building.
-Police said Cody Cousins, 23, an engineering student, killed Andrew Boldt, 21, of West Bend, Wisconsin.
+On Tuesday, a gunman shot and killed another student inside Purdue University’s electrical engineering building.
+Police said Cody Cousins, 23, an engineering student, killed Andrew Bolt, 21, of West Bend, Wisconsin.
 Cousins was charged with murder.

-On Monday, a student was shot and critically injured near a gym at Widener University near Philadelphia.
+Last Monday, a student was shot and critically injured near a gym at Widener University near Philadelphia.
 Police were looking for a suspect.